Bill Foster (politician): Second Amendment

+Israel-Palestine

+Foster voted to provide Israel with support following October 7 attacks.

 Electoral history

 Personal life

 Foster and his wife, Aesook Byon, live in Naperville, Illinois.
-He has two adult children from his first marriage.
+He has two adult children from his first marriage to Ann Foster.
+When Bill and Ann Foster divorced in the mid-nineties, they remained on good terms and agreed to live within blocks of each other.
+Their children lived at both of their houses.
+Foster is a grandparent.

 Foster is among the few U.S. representatives not to identify with any religion.